sebastianperezv/Titanic-disaster-project/README.md

 # Titanic-disaster-project
-This is the legendary Titanic ML competition where I use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+This is the legendary Titanic ML competition from Kaggle.
+The competition is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.